Mango for diabetes a tasty fruit myths

 Vitamin C helps build the immune system by increasing the number of white blood cells.

-Thus, those with colds or viral flu should have this fruit since it is full of vitamin C.
+Thus, those with colds or viral flu should have this fruit because it contains vitamin C.

-It is key to fighting various infections because the body doesn't store or produce it.
+It is key to fighting infections because the body doesn't store or produce it.

 The fruit contains carotenoids.
 A carotenoid is an element that keeps cancer away from you.